mlionet/Daily_Coding_Problem/README.md

 >Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.
 >For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.
 >You can assume that the messages are decodable.
 For example, '001' is not allowed.

+#### 005 - This problem was asked by Google
+>This problem was asked by Google.
+>A unival tree (which stands for "universal value") is a tree where all nodes under it have the same value.
+>Given the root to a binary tree, count the number of unival subtrees.
+>For example, the following tree has 5 unival subtrees:
+>   0
+>  / \
+> 1   0
+>    / \
+>   1   0
+>  / \
+> 1   1